-Intergovernmental State is Community Corrections funds which decreased for decreases in Requirements.
+Intergovernmental State is Community Corrections funds which increased for increases in Requirements.

 Charges for Service increased for Concealed Handgun License renewals with an offsetting decrease for civil process fees caused by court-ordered fee waivers and decreased Sheriff property sales.